BillyRdz/Portfolio/README.md

 - **Dynamic Filtering**: An interactive feature that allows viewers to filter projects by categories, such as emails and websites, to easily find relevant work samples.
 - **Smooth Scrolling**: Enhanced navigation through different sections of the portfolio, providing a better user experience.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make to this portfolio are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License